tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 #### Potential Revenue Lift Estimation
-Here is a scenario to estimate of the potential revenue lift that could occur at ISN if there was a higher stock of the items that were analysed.
-There are 100 SWO customers at ISN, but after 60 orders, the product sells out.
-It estimates the potential revenue uplift if there was still enough supply to satisfy the potential demand for the 40 customers.
-Out of those 40 customers, 30 are new customers and 10 of them are existing customers.
-The 'Proportion of Orders with Item' is the number of orders for that item divided by the total orders made by each customer group.
-The 'Potential Orders Missed' metric is based on the number of customers in each segment if they had made purchases based on the proportion of orders, and is purposely round down to be more conservative with the future estimates.
-The 'Potential Revenue Lift' is based on the AOV of orders with that product.
+Here is a scenario to demonstrate the potential revenue lift that could occur at ISN if there was a higher stock of the items that were analysed.
+There are 100 customers, but after orders by 60 of them, the supply of all items gets depleted.
+This estimates the potential revenue uplift if there was still enough supply to satisfy the potential demand for the 40 customers.
+Out of them, 30 are new customers and 10 are existing ones.
+The 'Proportion of Orders with Item' is the number of orders for that item during the summer drop divided by the total orders made by each customer group.
+The 'Potential Orders Missed' is based on the number of customers in each segment assuming they made purchases matching the proportion of orders.
+It is purposely rounded down to be more conservative with the future estimates.
+The AOV excluding product considers both the product price and the product's quantity per order.
+The 'Potential Revenue Lift' is based on the AOV derived from orders with that product.
+This scenario assumes that each customer is limited to one order.

 These are the metrics for new customers based on the scenario.
 They are based on the 46 online orders placed by them during the summer drop.
 | Metric                               | Training shorts  | Wrist/elbow sleeves | Darkness SWOCKETS | Lightning SWOCKETS | Oversized T-Shirts | Wristbands | Necklaces |